Lead Apron Patterns

 Weight comfort Generally lighter than full protection designs

 A Full-Overlap Full Protection Lead Apron provides front and back protection.
-In this design, the required front protection is achieved when the two front panels overlap each other.
+In this pattern, the required front protection is achieved when the two front panels overlap each other.

 This pattern is commonly used where the wearer needs broader body coverage, especially in procedures where the user may move, turn or remain near the radiation source for longer periods.